NoelDeMartin/soukai-solid/README.md

 await person.save();
 ```

+> **Warning**
+> Keep in mind that disabling this may break some relationships' initialization, when they rely on foreign ids existing.
+If you're disabling this and you're using such relationships, make sure to always provide an url when you're creating models.

 ### Relations

 In addition to the [relations included with the core library](https://soukai.js.org/guide/defining-models.html#relationships), other relations are provided in this package and some are extended with more functionality.